Elizabeth Bishop: In popular culture

+Her work and life experiences influenced and contributed to multiple pieces of media, literature and stage plays.

 Reaching for the Moon (2013) is a Brazilian movie about Bishop's life when she was living in Brazil with Lota de Macedo Soares.
 The Portuguese title of the film is Flores Raras.

+In Her Shoes (2005) and Still Alice (2014) include Elizabeth's poem "One Art".

+The one woman play A safe harbor for Elizabeth Bishop (2001–2006) was written and performed in Portuguese and later shown on Broadway with Amy Irving.

 Author Michael Sledge published the novel The More I Owe You, about Bishop and Soares, in 2010.

 Bishop's friendship with Robert Lowell was the subject of the play Dear Elizabeth, by Sarah Ruhl, which was first performed at the Yale Repertory Theater in 2012.
 The play was adapted from the two poets' letters which were collected in the book Words in Air: The Complete Correspondence Between Elizabeth Bishop and Robert Lowell.

 In the television show Breaking Bad, episode 2.13, "ABQ", Jane's father enters her bedroom where there is a photograph of Elizabeth Bishop on the wall.
 Earlier, the father had told the police that Jane's mother's maiden name was Bishop.